The Four-Legged Medicare stool

 In 2022, congress passed the Inflation Reduction Act.
 Besides implementing government price controls on certain prescription drugs, it also made the following changes to Part D which will result in lower out of pocket costs for Part D policyholders:

-Individuals who are eligible for Medicare will notice that there are certain gaps in medical treatment that are not covered by Medicare Pare A or Medicare Part B. To cover these gaps, there are multiple options available, but it fundamentally comes down to a choice of a Medicare Advantage plan (which is a private alternative to Traditional Medicare) or Traditional Medicare a Medicare Supplement insurance plan.
+Individuals who are eligible for Medicare will notice that there are certain gaps in medical treatment that are not covered by Medicare Part A or Medicare Part B. To cover these gaps, there are multiple options available, but it fundamentally comes down to a choice of a Medicare Advantage plan (which is a private alternative to Traditional Medicare) or Traditional Medicare a Medicare Supplement insurance plan.
 When choosing between the two, you need to consider a number of different factors.
 Below are some general considerations for those deciding between Medicare Advantage plans and Traditional Medicare with a Medicare Supplement plan.

-• Medigap plans never change – they are guaranteed renewable and your benefits will never change.
+Medigap plans never change – they are guaranteed renewable and your benefits will never change.
 Medicare Advantage plans change on an annual basis.
 Their changes include formulary changes, benefit changes, network changes, premium changes, deductible changes, etc.

-• Medigap plans are not currently being threatened by recent health care reform changes which greatly reduced funding to the Advantage plans (which are Federally-subsidized).
+Medigap plans are not currently being threatened by recent health care reform changes which greatly reduced funding to the Advantage plans (which are Federally-subsidized).
 These recent changes led to many top Advantage plan providers pulling completely or partially out of this market (CIGNA, Wellcare, etc.).
 It is a universal assumption that Medigap plans have greater long-term viability and stability.

-• Medicare Advantage plans have deductibles, co-pays and coinsurance that can range from service to service.
+Medicare Advantage plans have deductibles, co-pays and coinsurance that can range from service to service.
 This is a complex system of co-pays and deductibles that, in a good year, may not be a problem, but if you have any health problems, can quickly add up to a large expense.
 These expenses are capped at $8,850 each year.
 In addition to the high out of pocket risk, recent reporting has exposed systematic denial of claims by Medicare Advantage insurers.
-Starting in 2023, CMS – Centers for Medicare & Medicaid Services – will begin restricting television ads for Medicare Advantage and will begin to scrutinize agents and brokers who sell them due to extremely high complaint volumes.
-This September 2023 article from Barron’s Financial and Investment news details the onerous ramifications of making the wrong choice when it comes to Medicare.
+This July 2024 article from the Chicago Sun Times and this September 2023 article from Barron’s Financial and Investment news detail the onerous ramifications of making the wrong choice when it comes to Medicare.
+This October 2023 article from the Wall Street Journal also provides guidance on avoiding “big mistakes” when it comes time for Medicare.
+The biggest mistake of all is enrolling in Medicare Advantage.
+This is especially true when it pertains to access.
+Traditional Medicare is accepted by 98% of physicians nationwide.
+That is not the case with Medicare Advantage.
+Medicare Advantage networks are limited.
+Please watch the video below from the Health & Human Services Office of Inspector General warning seniors about Medicare Advantage:

-• Medigap or “Medicare Supplement” plans, at the top few levels, have no (or very small) out of pocket costs.
+Medigap or “Medicare Supplement” plans, at the top few levels, have no (or very small) out of pocket costs.
 They are designed to fill in the gaps in Medicare.
 The top Medigap plan, which 43+% of people have, Medigap Plan F, fills in all the gaps in Medicare so you don’t have any out of pocket co-pays or deductibles at the doctor or hospital.
 Plan G replaced plan F on January 1, 2020.

-• Medicare Advantage plans have networks of doctors/hospitals that you must stay within to receive full coverage.
+Medicare Advantage plans have networks of doctors/hospitals that you must stay within to receive full coverage.
 These networks are, generally speaking, regional in nature.
 So if, for example, you are traveling, you may be hard pressed to find a doctor that works with your plan.
 Medicare Supplements can be used anywhere that takes Medicare, nationwide.
 If they take Medicare, they have to take one of the standardized Medigap plans, regardless of what insurance company it is.

-• When you are first eligible for Medicare, you can choose either type of plan – Advantage or Supplement – in your initial open enrollment period.
+When you are first eligible for Medicare, you can choose either type of plan – Advantage or Supplement – in your initial open enrollment period.
 After that point, you can always move from a Medicare supplement to a Medicare Advantage plan, because Advantage plans do not use medical underwriting.
 Regardless of your health (with the exception of ESRD), there are no pre-existing conditions.
 However, you can NOT always go the opposite way.
 In almost all states (NY, CA, MO are exceptions), Medicare Supplement companies use medical underwriting.
 This means you can be denied coverage or made to pay more for pre-existing conditions.
 Changes to Medicare Advantage – The Health Care Reform Bill

 Changes to Medicare Advantage – The Health Care Reform Bill